-- Two methods courses from among CAS PO 501, 502, 599, GRS PO 841, 842, 843, and 844
+Two methods courses from among CAS PO 501, 502, 599, GRS PO 841, 842, 843, and 844

 - and four elective courses at the CAS PO 505-level or above

 MA Thesis Requirement

 For specific information concerning the program, contact the Department of Political Science.
-For specific information about formulating a plan of study and other application requirements, please refer to the BA/MA and BA/MS Programs section of this Bulletin.
+For general information regarding the BA/MA program, please refer to the BA/MA and BA/MS Programs section of this Bulletin.